jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 It makes no assumptions about how your search API works.
 It uses an extensible plugin model to talk to your search service.
 The only assumption it makes is that whatever you have can return a list of results with ids for a given search context (your search parameters).

-## Support & Getting help with improving your ranking further
+## Support & Getting help taking your search to the next level

-Please provide feedback via the [Github Issue Tracker](https://github.com/jillesvangurp/rankquest-studio/issues)
+Please provide feedback via the [Github Issue Tracker](https://github.com/jillesvangurp/rankquest-studio/issues).

-This tool was created by me to help me evaluate our search quality in a few of my own projects and after years of observing my clients mostly ignoring search quality.
+I created Rankquest to help me evaluate our search quality in a few of my own projects and after years of observing my clients mostly ignoring search quality.
 With some notable exceptions, most companies don't employ search relevance experts, and have no good way to benchmark their search quality beyond manual testing.
+After looking at existing tools, I chose the more difficult but satisfying path of building yet another tool to address some of their limitations.

 I've been working with search technology for over twenty years and with Elasticsearch and Opensearch for the last decade.
-I've worked with small and big companies in various roles and still do some consulting next to my main job as CTO of [FORMATION Gmbh](https://tryformation.com).
+I've worked with small and big companies in various roles and still occasionally do some consulting next to my main job as CTO of [FORMATION Gmbh](https://tryformation.com).

 If you need help with your search, want an outside opinion about your current setup, or are struggling with your search quality, **I might be able to help you**.
+And if not, I can connect you with people that can.

 As a **search consultant**, I have advised many clients over the years on how to architect and use search effectively.
-This usually involves both advising on query and mapping strategies, refining their product strategy, coming up with good ETL strategies, coming up with solutions for difficult problems, and educating people about all this.
-Unfortunately, I am not able to join your team for extended amounts of time.
-However, I can add a lot of value quickly and help set your team up for success.
+This usually involves both advising on query and mapping strategies, refining their product strategy, coming up with good ETL strategies, coming up with solutions for ranking challenges, and educating people about all this.
+Unfortunately, my main job as a CTO prevents me from joining your team for extended periods of time or on a full time basis.
+However, I can add a lot of value quickly and help set your company up for success.
 My preferred way of working is doing short, result driven products and coaching people how to do what they need to get done.
+The ideal outcome of a project for me is a happy customer that no longer needs my services because they are fully equipped to take the next steps.

 ## Showing your appreciation

 This project is free and open source.
-If you like it, let me know & give me some feedback, tell others, star the project on [Github](https://github.com/jillesvangurp/rankquest-studio), etc.
+If you like it, let me know & give me some feedback, tell others, star the project on [Github](https://github.com/jillesvangurp/rankquest-studio), etc. And consider engaging my services as a search consultant.

 ## Jilles van Gurp